-The people of All Saints' are a community gathered around the risen Jesus who live and worship according to the traditional Catholic Faith of the Church of England.
-In other words, our worship and outreach is centred on the Mass and the Eucharistic presence of the Lord Jesus Christ.
-For help in knowing God’s truth we look to the ancient Church before it started dividing up (and we long for its unity to be restored).
-We have an inspiring musical tradition, and a liturgy that reflects our belief that we are part of the Catholic Church of the ages proclaiming the Good News of Jesus.
+We are a community gathered around the risen Jesus, living and worshipping according to the traditional Catholic Faith of the Church of England.
+In other words, the heart of our worship and outreach is the Mass in which we encounter Jesus himself.
+And for help in knowing God’s truth we look to the ancient Church before it started dividing up (and we long for its unity to be restored).
+We have an inspiring musical tradition, and a liturgy that reflects our belief that we are part of the Catholic Church of the ages proclaiming the life-changing Good News of Jesus.

-We are dedicated to making the love of Jesus known through worship, prayer, teaching the Scriptures, and actively caring for others.
+The people of All Saints' Benhilton are dedicated to making the love of Jesus known through worship, prayer, teaching the Scriptures, and actively caring for others.
 These are all ways in which we encounter Jesus in our daily lives.

-Our Churchwardens are: Mrs Linda Roots (020 8644 7271) and Mrs Carolyn Melius (020 8642 4276).
+OUR CHURCHWARDENS are Mrs Linda Roots (020 8644 7271) and Mrs Carolyn Melius (020 8642 4276).

-Our Reader is Mrs Marjorie Whitehouse (020 8395 0289).
+OUR READER is Mrs Marjorie Whitehouse (020 8395 0289).